William Smyth: Ecclesiastical life

 On 24 September 1485, one month after the battle of Bosworth and the consequent accession to the throne of Henry VII, Smyth was given the benefice of the deanery of Wimborne, Dorset, where Lady Margaret's parents were buried.
 On 20 October 1485 he was made a canon and prebendary of St Stephen's Chapel in the Palace of Westminster, where he became dean in 1490.
 He later obtained the livings of Combe Martin, Devon, of Great Grimsby and on 14 June 1492 he was instituted as rector of Cheshunt, Hertfordshire.
 It is not possible to be sure about all his preferments because of his common name.

 On 1 October 1492 he became bishop of Coventry and Lichfield and was consecrated on 3 February 1493 by Archbishop Morton.
 On 6 November 1496 he was translated to the diocese of Lincoln.

 Political life

 On 20 September 1485 Smyth gained a place in the Court of Chancery as keeper of the hanaper which gave him a salary for life.
 In 1486 he obtained a grant for the custody of the daughters of Edward IV.
 In 1493 Smyth was appointed a member of Prince Arthur's Council of Wales and the Marches.
 In 1500 he was made Chancellor of the University of Oxford.

-Prince Arthur died in April 1502 and in August of that year Smyth became Lord President of the council, giving him full responsibility for the exercise of royal power in Wales.
+Prince Arthur died in April 1502 and in August of that year Smyth became Lord President of Wales, giving him full responsibility for the exercise of royal power in Wales and the marches.
 He continued to hold this post until at least 1512 or, possibly, until his death.
 By August 1502 he was no longer Chancellor of Oxford University.